Spasticity treatment exercises don’t just target your muscles — they help rewire your brain.

 Normally your muscles are in constant communication with your brain (via motor neurons) about how much tension they’re feeling.

 When a neurological injury damages this communication, the muscles no longer receive proper motor signals.

-As a result, the affected muscles enter a state of contraction in order to protect themselves.
+As a result, the affected muscles enter a prolonged state of contraction, often with an inability to relax.
 This is what causes spasticity.

 So, what can you do to fix it?